 Sally enjoys cooking and baking (especially yeast breads) and applies her knowledge of healthy eating to home and family.
 She walks her Labrador Retriever four miles daily, bikes, and enjoys Nordic skiing.
 Sally also has a passion for art and culture, European travel, and taking EdX science courses online.
 She reads extensively.

-Our special needs consultation services are exclusively reserved for the patients and parents of Children’s Health Care.
-Please contact your preferred CHC location in Newburyport or Haverhill to request a consultation with Barbara Kneeland.
+Our special care needs consultation services are exclusively reserved for the patients and parents of Children’s Health Care.
+Please contact Childrens Health Care in Newburyport oto request a consultation with Barbara Kneeland.
 She is also available by email at email@example.com.

 Chaplin, Facility Dog

 Chaplin is part of the team on the Upper Level of CHC.
 He is a seven-year-old black Labrador retriever that belongs to Dr. Lundgren.
 He is a Facility dog.
 Facility dogs are expertly trained dogs who partner with a facilitator working in a health care or education setting.
 As well as his position here at CHC, Dr. Lundgren is also the Assistant Medical Director at the Massachusetts Hospital School in Canton, MA, which provides educational and rehabilitative services for children and young adults with multiple disabilities.
 This program is where Chaplin works his hardest.
 Here at CHC, Chaplin is mostly off-duty, but he has become popular with the patients and is helpful when a child may be anxious about their visit with us.